klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 const account = newKeyring.toAccount()
 ```

-The AccountKeyRoleBased above is an example of using one private key for each role.
+The AccountKeyRoleBased above is an example of using one public key for each role.
+As you can see from the code above, each of them corresponds to one private key.
 If you want to use multiple private keys for each role, [caver.account.weightedMultiSigOptions] must be defined for each role as shown below.

 ```javascript
 // Create an account instance with [3, 2, 3] keys for each role using AccountKeyRoleBased